 Therefore the Lord Himself will give you a sign: Behold, a virgin (Heb. almah) will be with child and bear a son, and she will call His name Immanuel.
 (Isaiah 7:14 NASB)

-In his record of the events leading up to Jesus' birth, Matthew clearly indicated that Isaiah's prophecy was fulfilled in the virgin birth of Jesus.
-In his account of the events leading up to the birth of the Messiah, Matthew said that when Joseph found out that Mary was pregnant he, being a righteous man and not wanting to disgrace her, planned to send her away secretly.
+It was Matthew who first indicated that Isaiah's prophecy was fulfilled when Christ was born of the virgin Mary.
+In his account of the events leading up to Christ’s birth, Matthew said that when Joseph found out that Mary was pregnant he, being a righteous man but not wanting to disgrace her, planned to send her away secretly.
 However, an angel of the Lord appeared to him in a dream and told him not to be afraid to marry Mary, as the Child conceived in her was of the Holy Spirit.
 The angel went on to say

 (21) "She will bear a Son; and you shall call His name Jesus, for He will save His people from their sins."
 (22) Now all this took place to fulfill what was spoken by the Lord through the prophet: (23) "behold, the virgin (Gk. parthenos) shall be with Child and shall bear a Son, and they shall call his name Immanuel," which translated means, "God with us."
 (Matthew 1:21-23 NASB)

-In order to show that Isaiah's words were not spoken in a vacuum, but were originally directed at a Judean king, we need to examine the circumstances that led up to the prophecy, and take a brief look at the people involved, starting with the prophet himself.
+In order to show that Isaiah's words were not spoken in a vacuum, but were originally directed at a Judean king, we need to examine the circumstances that led up to the prophecy and take a brief look at the people involved, beginning with the prophet himself.

-Tradition holds that the prophet Isaiah was possibly of noble blood and connected with the royal family (Isaiah's father, Amoz, was said to be a friend of king Uzziah's father, Amaziah).
+Tradition holds that the prophet Isaiah was possibly of noble blood and connected with the royal family.
 This may very well be true based on the fact that the prophet seemed to have open access to king Hezekiah (See 37:21, 38:1 39:3 etc.) and approached king Ahaz rather boldly (7:3).